Action Hepatitis Canada

 Provincial/Territorial

-• Develop and implement provincial/territorial elimination plans that includes targets, in consultation with priority populations and using a health equity lens.
+• Develop and implement provincial/territorial elimination plans that includes targets, in consultation with priority populations and using a health equity lens, where not already in place.

 Corrections